Git: Rebase stacked branches with --update-refs

 $ git rebase -i --update-refs main

-Fourth, change the rebase file to move the commits to the appropriate branches.
+Fourth, reorder the commits in the git-rebase-todo file to place commits on the appropriate branches.
 When the file opens, you’ll see it starts like:

 ...